 We are exposed to foreign currency exchange rate risk with respect to our sales, expenses, profits, assets and liabilities denominated in currencies other than the U.S. dollar.
-We have not used instruments to hedge certain foreign currency risks and are not protected against foreign currency fluctuations.
+We enter into forward currency exchange contracts with financial institutions to create an economic hedge to specifically manage a portion of the foreign exchange risk exposure associated with certain consolidated subsidiaries' non-functional currency denominated assets and liabilities.
+We have not used instruments to hedge against all foreign currency risks and are therefore not protected against all foreign currency fluctuations.
 As a result, our reported earnings may be affected by changes in foreign currency exchange rates.
 Moreover, any favorable impacts to profit margins or financial results from fluctuations in foreign currency exchange rates are likely to be unsustainable over time.